Deducting Disability-Related Expenses From Your Countable Income for SSDI or SSI

 When you freelance or run a business, the SSA will assess whether the work you do is substantial gainful activity (SGA).
 If it is, the SSA will deny you SSDI or SSI disability benefits—or stop your SSDI payments, if you've already been approved.

 To assess whether you're doing SGA, the SSA will use tests that involve your countable income.
 (If you've been receiving SSDI for less than 24 months, your countable income is just one factor in determining whether your self-employment is SGA.)
-You can learn more about the self-employment income tests by reading our article on starting a small business while receiving disability benefits.)
+You can learn more about the self-employment income tests by reading our article on starting a small business while receiving disability benefits.

 Here's an example of how the SSA will treat unpaid help, IRWEs, and unincurred business expenses for someone applying for SSDI benefits:

-How Expenses Are Deducted From Your Wages as an Employee
+How IRWEs Are Deducted From Employee Wages

 If you're employed by someone else, you're an employee.
 The SSA allows employees to deduct IRWEs from their gross earnings to determine their countable income, but, employees cannot deduct unincurred business expenses (see above).

-For example, when employees receive an unusual amount of help or supervision to do a job, the SSA may consider this a "subsidy" since the employees are not fully earning the amount they're being paid.
+For example, when employees receive an unusual amount of help or supervision to do a job, the SSA may consider this a "subsidy" because the employees are not fully earning the amount they're being paid.

 When you're first applying for SSI, the SSA will determine whether you're performing SGA.
 And as discussed above, you can subtract certain disability-related expenses (IRWEs) from your income to qualify for SSI (depending on whether you are an employee or self-employed).

 Once you're approved for SSI, however, the SSA no longer considers SGA when determining your eligibility for benefits.
 But if you work, your earnings can lower your monthly benefit amount.
-This is because your payment amount is the difference between your "countable income" and the "federal benefit rate," or FBR (for 2024, the FBR is $943).
+This is because your payment amount is the difference between your "countable income" and the "federal benefit rate," or FBR (for 2026, the FBR is $994).

 Here's an example of how an SSI recipient's benefit amount would be impacted by IRWE exclusions: